Nippostrongylus brasiliensis: Lifecycle

 Eggs located within the soil release motile, free-living worms that must moult twice (L1 and L2) to develop into their infective L3 stage.
-This L3 stage can penetrate through intact skin in as little as 4 hours.
+This L3 stage can penetrate through intact skin in as little as four hours.
 Once inside the host, the worms invade the venous circulation and are carried into the lungs, where they become trapped in the capillaries.
 When the worms mature into the L4 stage, they rupture the capillaries and are released into the alveoli, where they are coughed up and swallowed.
 They then reach the small intestines 3–4 days after the initial infection.
 The worms become adults after the final molt into the L5 stage, where they begin laying eggs on day 6 of infection.
 The eggs are passed out of the host through feces and the cycle starts all over again.

 N. brasiliensis is adapted to infecting rats, so can continue laying eggs for prolonged periods of time.
 The immune response of mice, however, leads to cessation of egglaying by day 8 and adults are expelled by day 10.

 Animal model

 N. brasiliensis provides a valuable lab model in determining the migration pathway through the host.
 The lifecycle of N. brasiliensis can be passed through lab mice.
 The availability of inbred and mutant mouse strains can be advantageous when examining the genetic basis of murine susceptibility and resistance to infection.
 Animal models of N. brasiliensis infections can lead to a better understanding of the basic biology of the immune response and protective immunity.
-For instance, they can provide the model for induction and maintenance of Th2 type immune responses and exhibit all the characteristics for eosinophilia, mastocytosis, mucus production, and CD4 T cell-dependent IgE production.
-An infection model of N. brasiliensis has been used to determine that at least two distinct Th2-type immune responses occur - one that is TSLP-dependent, and one that is type-1 interferon-dependent.
+For instance, they can provide the model for induction and maintenance of Th2-type immune responses and exhibit all the characteristics for eosinophilia, mastocytosis, mucus production, and CD4 T cell–dependent IgE production.
+An infection model of N. brasiliensis has been used to determine that at least two distinct Th2-type immune responses occur—one that is thymic stromal lymphopoietin–dependent, and one that is type-1 interferon-dependent.

 Lab cultures of N. brasiliensis are maintained by serial passage in rats.
 Thousands L3 larvae are given to several mice.
 In a few days, each rat will poop out hundreds of thousands of eggs.
 The feces is used to set up a fecal culture at 26 °C. Larvae begin to hatch; in the L3 stage they can stay alive in such a culture for at least four weeks.
 The L3 worms are then collected using an adapted Baermann apparatus, and the cycle repeats.